Dre Campbell Farm

 Coffee grounds also make a great natural pesticide for plants.
 Squirrels, rabbits, slugs, snails, and many insects hate it.

-Therefore, place coffee grounds in areas where there are bugs in the garden soil and rodents causing problems.
+Therefore, coffee grounds should be placed in areas with bugs in the garden soil and rodents causing problems.
 It will also keep away ants.

 25. Vinegar